amannraawat/Music-Store-Analysis/README.md

 # Music Store Analysis SQL Project

 In this project, I have done analysis on the data of Music Store using the SQL queries.
 First I have written questions on what I want and then I answered them using the query.
-Now I have not done advanced questions because I have not learned that much.
+I have not done advanced questions now because I have not learned that much.
 But in future I will be able to do so.